PaulaCarluccio/SwagLabs-Login-Automation/manual-test-cases.md

 2. Enter the username `problem_user` and password.
 3. Click on Login button.

 **Expected result:** The user is successfully logged in and redirected to the Products page.
-The inventory items are displayed correctly.
+The inventory items are displayed, but some with incorrect details.

 ## Test Case 4: [performance_glitch_user] - Successful login with valid credentials